Sacred Spaces 418– Where is the Selah?

 When you’re sitting across the table of a loved one sipping on your coffee.
 It’s not just a morning or evening ritual.
 It’s a celebration of love and connection.
 Selah.

 When you drive with your windows wound down and you feel the wind blow on your face, it’s not an irritation but perhaps a moment to scream back into the wind “I am alive!”
 Selah.

-Or when you’re stuck in a traffic jam, and you’re tempted to swear at other drivers or curse.
+Or when you’re stuck in a traffic jam, and you’re tempted to swear or curse at other drivers.
 That may be your Selah moment.

 Sometimes watching a movie is not just about entertainment.
 Maybe there is a line in there that will profoundly change the course of your life.
 Selah.